• Skip to primary navigation

 Is mochiko flour the same as glutinous rice flour?

 Yes.
-Mochiko is a Japanese sweet rice or glutinous rice flour made from a short-grain variety.
-Some glutinous rice flours are made from long-grain varieties.
+Mochiko is a Japanese sweet or glutinous rice flour made from short-grain rice, while other types are from long-grain varieties.
+Some people find mochiko denser and chewier.

-Is there a substitute for sweet rice flour in Palitaw?
+Is there a substitute for sweet rice flour in palitaw?

-Unfortunately, there isn't a substitute I can recommend for sweet rice flour in Palitaw.
+Unfortunately, there isn't a substitute I can recommend for sweet rice flour in palitaw.
 Its pillowy-soft, chewy consistency is hard to replicate.
-Rice flour does not produce the same soft, chewy texture.

-Tapioca and potato starch are both challenging to make into a dough, and when cooked, they become too sticky and chewy to enjoy as rice cakes.
+Rice flour does not produce the same texture.
+Tapioca and potato starch are challenging to form into a dough and become too sticky and chewy when cooked.

-Can I use regular rice flour for Palitaw?
+Can I use regular rice flour for palitaw?

 What is grated coconut?